2009 Perak suspension bridge collapse

 The 2009 Perak suspension bridge collapse took place on 26 October 2009.
-About 22 schoolchildren were feared drowned after plunging into the Kampar River when a suspension bridge they were crossing collapsed on Monday night in Kuala Dipang near Kampar, Perak.
-Three people died and 19 people were safe.
+About 22 schoolchildren plunged into the Kampar River when a suspension bridge they were crossing collapsed on Monday night in Kuala Dipang near Kampar, Perak.
+Three children died and 19 were rescued.
 The Kampar River is known for extreme water sports.
 The part of the river where the bridge collapsed is about 30 metres wide and 1.5 metres deep.